Cosmian/kms/documentation/docs/usage.md

 Commands:
-  encrypt-and-index   Encrypt entries and index the corresponding database UUIDs with the Findex.
+  encrypt-and-index   Encrypt entries and index the corresponding database UUIDs with the Findex. search-and-decrypt  Search keywords and decrypt the content of corresponding UUIDs. delete-dataset      Delete encrypted entries.
+(Indexes are not deleted) datasets            Manage encrypted datasets delete              Delete indexed keywords index               Index new keywords login               Login to the Identity Provider of the Findex server using the `OAuth2`
-                      First the CSV file is read and encrypted on client-side with KEM-DEM crypto-system
-                      KEM: Key Encapsulation Mechanism
-                      DEM: Data Encapsulation Mechanism search-and-decrypt  Search keywords and decrypt the content of corresponding UUIDs. delete-dataset      Delete encrypted entries.
-(Indexes are not deleted) index               Index new keywords delete              Delete indexed keywords search              Findex: Search keywords. server-version      Print the version of the server login               Login to the Identity Provider of the Findex server using the `OAuth2` authorization code flow. logout              Logout from the Identity Provider. permissions         Manage the users permissions to the indexes datasets            Manage encrypted datasets help                Print this message or the help of the given subcommand(s)
+                      authorization code flow.
+  logout              Logout from the Identity Provider. permissions         Manage the users permissions to the indexes search              Findex: Search keywords. server-version      Print the version of the server help                Print this message or the help of the given subcommand(s)

 Options: